canjs/canjs/component/template.md

 ## Template insertion

-The [can.mustache] template specified by template is rendered directly withing the custom tag.
+The template specified by template is rendered directly withing the custom tag.

 For example the following component:

     can.Component({
       tag: "my-greeting",
-      template: "<h1>Hello There</h1>"
+      template: can.stache("<h1>Hello There</h1>")
     });

 With the following source html: